The distance function in the presence of an obstacle: Abstract

 \section{Abstract}

 We study the Riemannian distance function from a fixed point (a point-wise target) of Euclidean space in the presence of a compact obstacle bounded by a smooth hypersurface.
 First, we show that such a function is locally semiconcave with a fractional modulus of order one half and that, near the obstacle, this regularity is optimal.
-Then, in the Euclidean setting, we show that the distance function is everywhere differentiable (except for the point-wise target) if and only if no obstacle is present.
-Finally, we prove that all the singular points of the distance function are not isolated, in the sense that each singularity belongs to a nontrivial continuum of singular points.
+Then, in the Euclidean setting, we prove that the singularities of the distance function propagate, in the sense that each singular point belongs to a nontrivial singular continuum.
+Finally, we investigate the lack of differentiability of the distance function when a convex obstacle is present.

 \subjclass[2010]{49J52, 26A27, 26B25, 49L2} \keywords{distance function, state contraints, semiconcave functions, singularities}